andvsilva/CS50-Web-Python-Java/README.md

 - [Lecture 1](lecture1/) - [Git](https://git-scm.com/doc): used for version control and collaboration

 - [Lecture 2](lecture2/) - [Python Tutorial](https://docs.python.org/3/tutorial/): a widely-used programming language we will use to make our sites more dynamic

+- [Lecture 3](lecture3/) - a popular web framework we will use for the backend of our sites